Hero image

 • an identity document, valid

-Moving to France Checklist
+The Ultimate Moving to France Checklist

-1. Administrative declaration
+1. Administrative Declaration

 The declaration to the town hall of your new place of residence in France is not compulsory, except in the municipalities of Alsace-Moselle.